 Dale Travis has become one of the most sought after bass-baritones in America today.
 With a repertoire encompassing 50 roles over 25 years in a wide variety of styles from Mozart, Donizetti and Rossini to Strauss, Puccini and Wagner, Mr. Travis has been a frequent guest artist at the most prestigious opera companies in the world, including the Metropolitan Opera, the Lyric Opera of Chicago, the San Francisco Opera, Houston Grand Opera, Washington Opera, Los Angeles, Santa Fe Opera Festival, Opera Colorado, Spoleto Festival USA, the Saito Kinen Music Festival, Teatro Regio in Torino, Teatro Carlo Felice in Genoa, the Berlin Komische Oper, and the New Israeli Opera in Tel Aviv.

 The 2015-16 season included the Musicmaster in Ariadne with Minnesota Opera, Sacristan in Tosca with Dallas Opera, Frank in Die Fledermaus with the Saito Kinen Festival and La Gazza Ladra and La Boheme both with the Glimmerglass Festival.
 This past season season he performed Boheme Benoit/Alidoro and Dr. Kolenaty in Vec Makropolus in San Francisco.
-Future engagements include La Traviata with Dallas Opera, and Bartolo in The Barber of Seville with Kentucky Opera, the role of Sacristan in Tosca with Michigan Opera Theatre, Frank in die Fledermaus with the Seiji Ozawa Music Academy, a return to Glimmerglass Opera and the San Francisco Opera for roles in Tosca, The Barber of Seville, West Side Story, and Silent Night.
+Engagements this season include La Traviata with Dallas Opera, and Bartolo in The Barber of Seville with Kentucky Opera, the role of Sacristan in Tosca with Michigan Opera Theatre, Frank in die Fledermaus with the Seiji Ozawa Music Academy.
+Future engagements include a return to Glimmerglass Opera and the San Francisco Opera for roles in Tosca, The Barber of Seville, West Side Story, and Silent Night, a return to Minnesota Opera for Nino Rota’s The Straw Hat, and a return to Santa Fe Opera as Don Alfonso in Cosi fan Tutte.